pcsmomo/microservices-node-react/docs/README-14.md

 - Initially a listener consume all messages.
 - when the listener restarts, it consumes messages after the last message consumed(=offset?)

+## Section 15 - Connecting to NATS in a Node JS World

+### 317. Reusable NATS Listeners

 </details>